t-sdn/millhouse/README.md

 ### GitLab CI runner

-You have to enter GitLab CI token on GitLab CI runner GitLab CI web console is at http://localhost:18181/
+You have to enter GitLab CI token on GitLab CI runner.
+GitLab CI web console is at _http://localhost:18181/_.

 1. Copy GitLab CI token on _Admin_ -> _Runners_.
 2. Run this command on terminal